 Understanding this characteristic of public transit dominance in America’s most populated state (now 39.4 million people strong), it should not come as a surprise then when I tell you that this world-renowned city will have its transit-bus network completely electrified by 2035.

-This news is just great, not only for San Francisco bus and transit riders and air quality in and around the Bay Area, but also for folks living in the San Joaquin Valley as it has been determined that up to 27 percent of Bay Area-derived air pollution leaves the Bay Area and makes its way to the Valley by way of breezes blowing in from the northwest.
+This news is just great, not only for San Francisco bus and transit riders and air quality in and around the Bay Area, but also for folks living in the San Joaquin Valley considering that up to 27 percent of the northern San Joaquin Valley’s air pollution originated in the Bay and Sacramento areas and makes its way to the Valley via breezes blowing in from the north and northwest.

 This monumental shift in policy and practice has even caught the attention of the likes of Earthjustice, so much so, apparently, that the environmental justice organization put out a press release announcing the upcoming change.

 In “San Francisco Commits to Building a Fully Electric Bus Fleet by 2035: The SF Muni’s second commitment to zero-emissions buses will bring San Francisco up to speed with Los Angeles and Stockton,” Earthjustice wrote: “On May 15, 2018, the San Francisco Municipal Transportation Agency (SF Muni) Board of Directors passed a resolution to begin procuring zero emission battery buses to replace electric hybrid vehicles by 2025, with a goal of achieving a 100 percent electric bus fleet by 2035.
 The resolution allows SF Muni to catch up to other Californian transit agencies from Los Angeles to Stockton that have already started switching their bus fleets to zero-emissions electric buses.

 “The resolution comes after a coalition of community, environmental and labor groups delivered a joint letter to SF Muni decision-makers last month, urging them to go electric.”